stain/ro-crate-paper/manuscript.md

 ### Data Entities are described using Contextual Entities

 RO-Crate distinguishes between [data and contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html#contextual-vs-data-entities) in a similar way to HTTP terminology's early attempt to separate _information_ (data) and _non-information_ (contextual) resources [@httprange14].
-Data entities are usually files and directories located by relative IRI references within the RO-Crate Root, but they can also be Web resources or restricted data identified with absolute IRIs.
+Data entities are usually files and directories located by relative IRI references within the RO-Crate Root, but they can also be Web resources or restricted data identified with absolute IRIs, including _Persistent Identifiers_ (PIDs).

 As both types of entities are identified by IRIs, their distinction is allowed to be blurry; data entities can be located anywhere and be complex, while contextual entities can have a Web presence beyond their description inside the RO-Crate.
 For instance `https://orcid.org/0000-0002-1825-0097` is primarily an identifier for a person, but secondarily it is also a web page and a way to refer to their academic work.
-It follows that an RO-Crate should include a contextual entity that describes that person.

 Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be _contained_ or captured by the RO-Crate, while contextual entities mainly _explain_ the RO-Crate and its entities.

+In RO-Crate, a referenced contextual entity such as a person identified by ORCID should always be described with at least a _type_ and _name_, even where their PID might resolve to further Linked Data.
+This is so that clients are not required to follow links for presentation purposes, e.g. for HTML preview rendering.
+Similarly any imported [extension terms](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#extending-ro-crate) would themselves also need to have a human-readable description in the case where their PID does not resolve to human-readable documentation.

-Figure {@fig:uml} shows a UML view of RO-Crate, highlighting the different types of data entities and contextual entities that can be aggregated and related.
+Figure {@fig:uml} shows a simplified UML class diagram of RO-Crate, highlighting the different types of data entities and contextual entities that can be aggregated and related.
 While an RO-Crate would usually contain one or more data entities (`hasPart`), it may also be a pure aggregation of contextual entities (`mentions`).

 ![**UML model view of RO-Crate.** The *RO-Crate Metadata File* conforms to a version of the specification; and contains a JSON-LD graph that describes the entities that make up the RO-Crate.
 The *RO-Crate Root Data Entity* represent the Research Object as a dataset.
 The RO-Crate aggregates *data entities* (`hasPart`) which are further described using *contextual entities* (which may include aggregated and non-aggregated data entities).
 Multiple types and relations from Schema.org allow annotations to be more specific, including figures, nested datasets, computational workflows, people, organisations, instruments and places.
 Contextual entities not otherwise cross-referenced from other entities' properties (*describes*) can be grouped under the root entity (`mentions`).](images/ro-crate-uml.svg "RO-Crate UML"){#fig:uml width="90%"}